 These are our most commonly asked questions regarding stem cells and stem cell treatment, answered in one page.
 If you have any specific questions that are not listed here, please feel free to contact us here, and we will get back to you quickly.

-- Totipotent: this is the fertilized egg, and is considered totipotent because it is the source from which all other cells are created.
+This is the fertilized egg and is considered totipotent because it is the source from which all other cells are created.

-- Oligopotent: Similar to multipotent stem cells, they can differentiate into more limited rage of similar cell types.
+Similar to multipotent stem cells, they can differentiate into a more limited range of similar cell types.